ME495-EmbeddedSystems/hw3group-HockeyBot/README.md

 - **Hanyin Yuan**
 - **Marthinius Nel**
 - **Ritika Ghosh**
+< insert group photo here >

 ## **Description**
-The Franka robot will be playing air hockey.
-A camera will be used to detect where the puck is on the air hockey table and get the velocity of the puck, predict where it’s going, and tell the Franka to meet the puck there.
+The HockeyBot package allows a Franka robot to play air hockey.
+We use a realsense camera and computer vision to detect where the puck is on the air hockey table.
+Our TrajCalc node predicts the trajectory of the puck and sends those positions to our SimpleMove API, which tells the Franka to move to meet the puck.
+All of these tasks are integrated in our Main node, which completes our workflow and allows the robot to play repeatedly.

 ## **Prerequisites**
 1. Make sure ROS packages are most recent and up-to-date